-Da Vinci’s four-year cohort graduation rates at Da Vinci Schools as cited by the CDE do not include those students who elect to take college courses beyond their senior year as part of our innovative college pathways program known as Da Vinci Extension (DVX).
+Da Vinci’s four-year cohort graduation rates at Da Vinci Schools as cited by the CDE do not include those students who elect to take college courses beyond their senior year as part of our innovative college and career pathway program known as Da Vinci Extension (DVX).

 DVX students are counted as high school students for purposes of state and federal funding and do not receive their high school diploma until completion (or withdrawal) from the DVX program.
 Because these students don’t technically graduate high school in four years, they have an impact on Da Vinci’s Four-Year Cohort Graduation Rate.
-Of the 317 students from the Class of 2017, 84 students who would otherwise have earned a diploma elected to enroll in DVX.
+For the 2018-19 school year, there are close to 100 students who would otherwise have earned a diploma who elected to enroll in DVX.

-Taking into account our graduated students combined with our “Still Enrolled” DVX students, we have calculated the following 2016-17 Four-Year Adjusted Cohort Graduation Rates:
+Taking into account our graduated students combined with our “Still Enrolled” DVX students, we have calculated the following Class of 2018 Four-Year Adjusted Cohort Graduation Rates:

-At Da Vinci Schools, two of the many ways we seek to focus our energy are on providing students with affordable, flexible pathways to college degree completion and exposure and access to the workplace via internships and on-the-job training.
+At Da Vinci Schools, two of the many ways we seek to focus our energy are on providing students with affordable, flexible pathways to college degree completion and exposure and access to the workplace via internships, project consults, mentorships, and other real-world learning experiences.
 We are proud of our results at DVX where 100% of DVX students earned college credits in their first year after 12th grade and persisted into a 2nd year of college while gaining valuable work experience.